Analog quantum algorithms for the mixing of Markov chains

 In their seminal papers, Erd\"{o}s and R\'enyi introduced this model of random graphs and studied the probability of a random graph to possess a certain property $Q$ \cite{ER59,ER60}.
 For example, they investigated properties such as the connectedness of the graph, the probability that a certain subgraph is present, etc. They stated that \emph{almost all graphs} have a property $Q$ if the probability that a random graph $G(n,p)$ has $Q$ goes to $1$ as $n\rightarrow \infty$.
 Equivalently, it can be stated that $G(n,p)$ \emph{almost surely} has property $Q$, i.e.\ property $Q$ holds with probability $1-o(1)$.

 Interestingly, certain properties of random graphs arise suddenly for a certain critical probability $p=p_c$, where this probability depends typically on $n$.
 More precisely, if $p(n)$ grows faster than $p_c(n)$, the probability that the random graph has property $Q$ goes to $1$ in the asymptotic limit, whereas if it grows slower than $p_c(n)$ it goes to $0$.
-For example above the percolation threshold, i.e. when $p>\log(n)/n$ the graph is almost surely connected, whereas if $p<\log(n)/n$ the graph has almost surely isolated nodes.
+For example when $p>\log(n)/n$ the graph is almost surely connected, whereas if $p<\log(n)/n$ the graph has almost surely isolated nodes.

 Here we shall concern ourselves with random graphs above the percolation threshold and calculate an upper bound on the quantum mixing time for quantum walks on such graphs.
 Observe that for a random graph, $G(n,p)$, its adjacency matrix, which we denote as $A_{G(n,p)}$, is an $n\times n$ symmetric matrix with each non-diagonal entry being $1$ with probability $p$ and $0$ with probability $1-p$.
 All diagonal entries of $A_{G(n,p)}$ are $0$.
 Thus $A_{G(n,p)}$ is a discrete random matrix and knowledge of its eigenvalues and eigenvectors is crucial to obtaining the quantum mixing time.